Bharathkumarraju/codedeploy_aws/README.md

 # codedeploy_aws
-appspec and target deployment groups
+appspec and target deployment groups and lifecyle events